xiabai84/micronaut-kafka-graphql/README.md

 **graphql** contains:

-* one GraphQLFactory class, which is responsble for registering GraphQL interfaces
+* exactly one GraphQLFactory class, which is responsble for registering GraphQL interfaces

-* one or more implementation classes of GraphQL interfaces, which extend DataFetcher classes
+* one or more implementation classes of GraphQL interfaces, which are extensions of DataFetcher classes.
+It is responsble for binding GraphQL with custom backend service

 **service** contins Kafka related backend implementation classes, which are normally the Kafka Streams, Statestore and common Kafka Producer/Consumer.